hustle-rent-due/PermaMind/README.md

 ## 🎓 CITATION

-If you reference PermaMind or the GAP Framework in academic work:
+If you reference PermaMind, Kemet OS, or the GAP Framework in academic work:

 ```bibtex
 @software{green2026permamind,